psychopy/psychopy/docs/source/index.rst

 We're delighted to announce that `The Wellcome Trust <http://www.wellcome.ac.uk>`_ has granted us a sum of money that will allow us to hire a full-time developer, meaning that we will become more professional than ever and, critically, also funding for `Ilixa Ltd. <http://www.ilixa.com>`_ to complete the job of building the online experiment system that many of you have been waiting for!
 See the `discourse post <https://discourse.psychopy.org/t/wellcome-trust-funding-psychopy-is-going-properly-online/>`_ for further details of what we're planning.

-**Latest version**: 1.85.3 was released August 2017 with initial proof-of-concept of online experiments.
+**Latest version**: 1.85.4 was released Sept 2017.
+The release series 1.85 provides the initial proof-of-concept of online experiments.
 Beware - these are bound to be buggy so only use if you know what you're doing.
 And :ref:`READ THE DOCS <online>`.
-See the full :doc:`changelog`
+See the full :doc:`changelog`.
+The provision of online experiments will be developed properly for release in mid-2018.

 .. title:: Home